 Quick and effective: Executed by special software tools, automated testing requires significantly less time and effort.

-Transparent and meticulous: Automation gives better transparency, collaboration and visibility the team.
+Transparent and meticulous: Testing automation gives better transparency, collaboration and visibility the team.

 Both functional and non-functional testing are critical parts of the software development lifecycle.
-Most companies do not face a problem in implementing appropriate automated functional testing within a CI/CD process, but, implementing automated performance tests can be demanding.
+Most companies do not face a problem in implementing appropriate automated functional testing within a CI/CD process, but, implementing performance test automation can be demanding.

 Non-functional tests such as performance tests have limitations when it comes to running it within CI/CD process.
 These tests are specifically sensitive to the details of the runtime environment.
 For a performance test to be reliable, the infrastructure in which the tests run must be consistently appropriate.
 Some NFR tests require that the runtime environment is specially provisioned to support the purpose of the tests.
 However, the environment is not the only limitation when it comes to running such tests under CI/CD.
 These tests’ execution time is also an impediment, in addition to the cost involved.